DataDog/dd-trace-php/components/README.md

 ## Components do not use globals

 Components must avoid creating and using global state.
-If you think you need global state, such as thread-local globals for a PHP extension, then what you need to do is make a component that does not use global state which is then wrapped by something that is specifically designed for handling the global state.
-The details haven't been fleshed out yet, but these will probably be called "plugins", so you would have a `component_plugin` that uses a `component` internally (or even publicly, we don't need to hide that).